jhpyle/docassemble/_docs/config.md

 You will need to create the [bucket] before using it; **docassemble** will not create it for you.

+If you are using [Docker], you should not define an `s3` directive in the Configuration using the web application when you already have a server running.
+The [S3] configuration is used throughout the boot process and the shutdown process.
+If you want to start using [S3], you should start a new container using [`docker run`] with the [`S3BUCKET`], [`S3REGION`], and other environment variables set.

 ### <a name="azure"></a>azure